Head Coach Andrew Sachs

-Andrew Sachs has served as the 25th head men's basketball coach in Bethany history for five seasons.
+Andrew Sachs has just completed his fifth season as Bethany's 25th head men's basketball coach.

 During the year, Bethany cracked the D3Hoops.com Top 25 poll for the first time and reached as high as #20 in the country at the end of the regular season.
 After winning the PAC regular season crown with a 14-2 record, the top-seeded Bison would win the conference tournament championship for the program's 14th PAC title, the most in league history.
 Bethany earned a bid to the NCAA Tournament for the eighth time in program history and it was also Bethany's eighth consecutive trip to the postseason.